 Without further ado, let’s get started!

-How much you’re intending to invest in your PMP preparation is an important component of your overall study plan.
-Deciding on how much you are prepared to invest for the exam preparation will help you determine how much material you’re going to tackle.
+How much you intend to invest in your PMP preparation is an important component of your overall study plan.
+Deciding on how much you are prepared to invest in the exam preparation will help you determine which material you’re going to tackle.

 Setting a specific budget for resources, training, courses, PMP simulators, etc. will help you create an accurate schedule of the material you’re going through for your preparation.
 Start with setting up a specific budget, and then do your research on the best resources you can rely on for your studying.

-There is a misconception that the PMP exam is totally based on the PMBOK Guide.
+There is a misconception that the PMP exam is based on the PMBOK Guide.
 It is not!
 PMI, the organization behind PMP, does not endorse specific review courses, resources, references, or any other material for certification preparation.
-However, they do reference a list of ten resources, including the PMBOK and the Agile practice guide, which can be used for the PMP exam preparation.
+However, they do have a list of ten recommended resources for the PMP exam preparation, including the PMBOK and the Agile practice guide.

-The PMP exam is based on the exam content outline.
+The PMP exam is based on the Exam Content Outline (ECO).
 It describes the domains, tasks, knowledge, and skills that are tested in the PMP exam.
 It is like the syllabus for the certification exam.
 Although many of the domains, tasks, knowledge, and skills outlined in the PMP exam content outline are also covered in the PMBOK guide, there are some that are unique to the PMP Exam Content Outline.

-1. Candidates studying for PMP certainly want to refer to the latest edition of the PMBOK guide.
-The current version is the 7th Edition, and even though PMI did not make any changes on the exam upon releasing the PMBOK new edition, they did update the exam reference list to include PMBOK with no specific indication to a certain edition.
-Meaning PMP aspirants should refer to both the 6th and 7th editions of the guide when preparing for the PMP certification.
+- Candidates studying for PMP certainly want to refer to the latest edition of the PMBOK guide.
+The current version is the 7th Edition, and even though PMI did not make any changes to the exam upon releasing the PMBOK new edition, they did update the exam reference list to include PMBOK with no specific indication of a certain edition.
+This means PMP aspirants can refer to both the 6th and 7th editions of the guide when preparing for the PMP certification.

-1. PMP training and preparation workshops are also a good choice if you prefer a classroom setting or need more one-on-one interaction.
+- PMP training and preparation workshops are also a good choice if you prefer a classroom setting or need more one-on-one interaction.
 Several PMP exam preparation courses are also available online.
-These online training courses tend to be less expensive than in-person workshops.
-The most commonly known online course is PMP Exam Prep Seminar by Joseph Phillips.
-This particular course offers an additional advantage as it fulfills the 35 contact hours required for the PMP exam application.
+These online courses tend to be less expensive than in-person training workshops.
+Some courses fulfill the 35 contact hours required for the PMP exam application.

-1. A good PMP textbook can be a plus for your preparation.
-Top authors of PMP preparation books include Rita Mulcahy and Andy Crowe.
-Good preparation material will help you ease your PMP exam study
+- A good PMP textbook can be a plus for your preparation.
+Books such as the Essential PMP Preparation Guide will help you ease your PMP exam study.

-1. Your PMP preparation plan must include practice exams.
+- Your PMP preparation plan must include practice exams.
 You can either use a PMP exam simulator or PMP mock tests.
 PMP simulators aim to replicate the exam environment so you become comfortable with the timing and the pressure.
-A common choice would be going for the PrepCast or, you can search on Udemy for instance, to find numerous online courses offering mock tests.
-You can also get my PMP mock tests book to evaluate your readiness, go over your mistakes, and identify your knowledge gaps.
+You can search on Udemy for instance, to find numerous online courses offering mock tests.
+You can also get my PMP Mock Practice Tests book to evaluate your readiness, go over your mistakes, and identify your knowledge gaps.

 After doing some research and deciding on what you’re going to use for preparation, your plan should be based on three phases:

 The goal of the first phase is to familiarize yourself with the PMBOK guide content, as well as the Agile Practice guide, to help you understand how you can implement better project management practices in an uncertain environment where things keep changing.
-During this phase, you can read preparatory books like Jennifer Greene and Andrew Stellman’s Head First PMP, or Andrew Ramdayal’s PMP Exam Prep Simplified.
+During this phase, you can also read preparatory books.

-You want to cover the tools and techniques of risks, quality, procurements, resources, and stakeholders management.
-Since a good part of the project is about people, you should pay more attention to leadership styles, problem solving techniques, and communication.
+You want to cover the tools and techniques of risks, quality, procurements, resources, and stakeholder management.
+Since a good part of the project is about people, you should pay more attention to leadership styles, problem-solving techniques, and communication.

-Now, it’s time for practicing and testing your knowledge.
+Now, it’s time to practice and test your knowledge.
 The goal of this third phase is to identify any knowledge gaps.
 Pick some reliable and good questions resources and practice 3 to 4 full-length exams.
 It is very important to practice as many questions as possible but what is more important here is what you learn from each question.
 Scoring 70% or higher in exam simulations is recommended as this phase end criteria.
-I recommend my 2021 – 2022 PMP mock practice tests as the questions are assorted by domain and project life cycle, allowing you to identify and focus on your weakness points.

 The time you’ll need to prepare for the PMP exam fully depends on the number of hours you can dedicate to studying every day.
 It’s not the same for someone who decided to take preparation as a full-time mission as it’s for someone who’s an active professional.